QCDIS/NaaVRE-website/Readiness-level-framework.md

      - Tutorial: This can simply be the existing default notebook with a description of the processes that occur during execution.

 **Model / data pipeline & Code**
+- Data
+  - FAIR: The data used in the virtual lab is FAIR data.
 - Code
   - Code is present: The code is present and accessible through a notebook.
+  - The code has a version number.
+  - The code is available on a repository with version control (e.g. git).
   - Executes without errors: The code can be executed without errors.
   - Secrets are secret.
   - Input and output variables of cells are documented (present in the comment block in the top of the cell).